Pikachuxxxx/Pikachuxxxx.github.io/pages/about.md

 layout: page
 title: About
 permalink: /about/
-weight: 3
+weight: 0
 ---

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hi, I'm Pikachuxxx or my friends call me Phani (and so can you).
+I'm a Graphics and Game Engine Programmer.

+what more do you want?..
+I love pixels.....ummmm crunchhhyyy mnom mnom mnom tasty...pixelsssss.

+I love designing and playing with custom engines and experiment with all the graphics APIs.
+My area of interest is to learn and improve the existing rendering techiniques.
+I also make homebrew apps for PSVita and PS3.

-I'm a graphics programmer.....what more do you want?..
-I love pixels.....ummmm crunchhhyyy mnom mnom mnom pixelsssss. //TODO: To be updated more about me after I finish eating these tasty pixels.
+//TODO: To be updated more about me after I finish eating these tasty pixels.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}